 - Transactions which are identified as being for gambling or gaming purposes

-- Buying ‘cash equivalent’ items or substitutes, including travellers cheques, money orders, wire transfers or international money transfers
+- Buying ‘cash equivalent’ items or substitutes, including foreign currency cash orders, wire transfers or international money transfers

 - Buying or loading value on gift cards or prepaid cards